13 lovely minutes in the oven. That’s all the time you need to make this mouth watering

 I sent them another email telling them that I wanted to cancel my order, still, no response.
 Can you believe two days later days later, I received a message telling me, my order is shipping!
 Ummm what about my cancellation request CSR lady.
 I was immediately annoyed because it seemed as though they totally ignored my emails.
 What a way to treat customers.

 So, I should have my products delivered by tomorrow.
 I guess the only thing to do right now is to return it.
 I don’t know.
-I’m so torn because I absolutely love the companies products.
-It’s the only product line that doesn’t break me out and their products actually improve the texture of the skin.
-Their products create such flawless finish as well.
-I have very sensitive skin, so when I find a product that works, I stick with it regardless.
+I’m so torn because I absolutely love their products.

-I’m so annoyed with Coverfx.
-All they had to do was acknowledge my emails.
-When I’m annoyed, I start talking or reading about stuff I love because it makes me feel so much better.
-So, I feel it’s a good time to talk about this amazing recipe called beef suya.
+All this company had to do was acknowledge my emails and give a prompt status update.
+When I’m annoyed, I love to talk about food so, I feel it’s a good time to talk about this amazing recipe called beef suya.
 Beef suya is a West African street food with a spicy, nutty, seasoning blend.
 I love making all types of food from all over the country.

 On this blog, you’ll find obviously, American but also, Caribbean, German recipes, Hawaiian, Asian, African recipes (more ethnic recipes to come).
 I wanted to make this post about African food especially since my teen is part West African and he absolutely loves these kebabs.
 He asked me to make a dipping sauce for them next time, now dipping sauce is on my super long to do list.